bencawkwell/launch_df/README.md

 Usage
 -----

+To get the list of available arguments:

-    dwarffortress
+    dwarffortress --help

+For example to skip the intro:

+    dwarf-fortress --skip-intro

 Todo
 ----

-* Allow for some setting in init.txt to be overridden using command line arguments.
+* Add more settings to be modified using command line arguments.
+* Restore setting after df quits.
 * An argument to update existing saves with the raw directory from the df_linux directory (useful when a new tile set has been added).